This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 void f(T a, T b){ return a + b; }

-extern template void f<int>(int, int); // Explicit instantiation of f<int> declaration
+extern template void f<int>(int, int); // Explicitly instantiate f<int> declaration

-// Note: Without extern, this would explicitly instantiate a definition
+// Note that without extern, it would explicitly instantiate a definition.

-Both methods correctly reference the f function defined earlier, allowing calls to template instantiations in other files!
+Both of these methods can correctly reference the function f above, allowing you to call template instantiations from other files!

-Now, let’s discuss the real cause of template bloat.
-Due to some historical reasons, in C++, char, unsigned char, and signed char are always distinct types:
+Now for the most important part: we will introduce the true reasons for template bloat.
+Due to some historical legacy issues, the three types char, unsigned char, and signed char are always distinct in C++.

 static_assert(!std::is_same_v<char, unsigned char>);